 - a.
 The Fund was established by \$100,000 initial cash donation made by Darshana and Arun Varshneya for the sole purpose of creating up to two annual lectures on glass topics of significance.
 The funds are to be invested in accordance with the SOCIETY's investment guidelines and in a manner to protect capital. - b.
-The purpose of the Varshneya Frontiers of Glass Lectures Fund is to fund the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS SCIENCE and FRONTIERS OF GLASS TECHNOLOGY c.
+The purpose of the Varshneya Frontiers of Glass Lectures Fund is to fund the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS SCIENCE and FRONTIERS OF GLASS TECHNOLOGY LECTURES.
+The fund will support the travel expenses for the selected awardee(s), as well as any certificate, trophy or plaque deemed appropriate by the Sub-committee on the DARSHANA AND ARUN VARSHNEYA FRONTIERS OF GLASS LECTURES. - c.
 The financial and investment responsibilities shall be with the Executive Director, with approval of the Board of Directors.
 The monetary amounts may be inflation adjusted periodically by the SOCIETY Board of Directors.